 You should call the MPC as soon as you suspect a poisoning or overdose.
 Do not wait for symptoms.

 Will I need to pay a fee to call the MPC?

 No. All calls to the MPC are free.
 MPC services are supported through federal and state dollars, grants, and contracts, as well as private donations.

 What should I do before calling the MPC?

 Review our first aid for poisoning tips for actions you can take before calling us.
-Do not make a person vomit if you suspect he or she has swallowed something harmful.
-Instruct the person to rinse out his or her mouth if something was swallowed or rinse out his or her eye if something was splashed in the eye.
+Do not make a person vomit if you suspect they have swallowed something harmful.
+Instruct the person to rinse out their mouth if something was swallowed or rinse out their eye if something was splashed in the eye.

 Who will I speak with when I call?

 MPC phones are answered by pharmacists and nurses who have received special training in toxicology.
 MPC staff have more than 210 years of combined experience answering poisoning and overdose calls.
 You should never feel embarrassed to call the MPC.
 Even nurses, doctors, pharmacists, and paramedics call us for assistance when treating poisoning and overdose patients.

 What will the specialist ask me?